jfortner753/synthergy-engine-output/README.md

 ## 9. Licensing & Contact

-*Licensed under RCDL‑1.x for non-commercial research use.
+*Licensed under RCDL-1.x for non-commercial research.
 Commercial applications contribute a 6% reflective tithe to sustain open development.*

-For partnerships, pilots, or licensing inquiries:
+For collaborations, pilots, or institutional licensing:
 [📧](mailto:jfortner753@proton.me) · [𝕏](https://x.com/jfortner753)

 ---

 ## 10. Closing Statement

-This platform brings structure and transparency to complex thinking.
-It helps scientists, companies, and policymakers make faster, safer, and more coherent decisions.
+This platform turns reflexivity—the ability to reason about reasoning—into technology.
+It transforms complex research into transparent, evolving insight and lays the groundwork for **self-aware scientific infrastructure**.

-**Reflexive cognition**—the ability to improve how we reason—is becoming the next essential layer of human progress.
+The φ Reflexive Cognition Platform isn’t just a tool—it’s the next instrument of thought for a planetary era of coherence.